LuposX/KonfiguratorFuerOSMDaten/README.rst

 effects us all.
 This product uses generated geodata from the free project ‘OpenStreetMap’ (OSM) and creates a numerical ranking of the attractiveness of geographic locations.
 A main focus is the configurability of the generation of this score.
-Traffic Planners can easily use this attractiveness score for their traffic forecasting models.
+Traffic planners can easily use this attractiveness score for their traffic forecasting models.